mediar-ai/screenpipe/README.md

 > Civilization progresses by the number of operations it can perform without conscious effort.
 > — **Whitehead**

-Record your screen & mic 24/7 and connect it to LLMs.
-Inspired by `adept.ai`, `rewind.ai`, `Apple Shortcut`.
-Written in Rust.
-Free.
+Chat with an AI that knows everything about you.
+Record your screens & mics 24/7.
 You own your data.

-screenpipe is a library that allows you to gather all your life context and connect it to LLMs easily for:
-- search (e.g. go beyond your limited human memory)
+Rust.
+Library for devs to build AI apps on top of all your life data.

+Use cases:
+- RAG & question answering
-- automation (such as making actions on the web while you work, syncing company's knowledge, etc.)
+- Automation (write code somewhere else while watching you coding, write docs, fill your CRM, sync company's knowledge, etc.)
+- Analytics (track human performance, education, become aware of how you can improve, etc.)
 - etc.

 ## Example vercel/ai-chatbot that query screenpipe autonomously